 Report the current occupation in a text field exactly as it appears in one of the required data sources.
 The information can later be coded at the national level using Standard Occupational Classifications.
-Note that "Current occupation" is different from "Usual occupation," which is recorded on the DC.
-If the victim is not employed, enter one of the standard text options listed above.
-These are not currently available on a drop-down menu, so please be careful to enter them exactly as they appear under "Response Options," and not in an abbreviated version.
+Note that "Current occupation" is different from "Usual occupation" recorded on the DC.
+If the victim is unemployed, enter one of the standard text options listed above.
+These are not currently available on a drop-down menu so please be careful to enter them exactly as they appear under "Response Options" and not in an abbreviated version.

-- People who work 17.5 hours or more per week are considered employed; people who work less than that are not. - For victims under the age of 14, the current occupation should be listed as "N/A" unless the CME report lists an occupation.
+- People who work 17.5 hours or more per week are considered employed; people who work less than that are not. - The current occupation for victims under the age of 14 should be listed as "N/A" unless the C/ME report lists an occupation.